ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/settings/document-revisions.markdown

      All the revisions that pend purging will be **purged**.
      {INFO: }
-     Revisions that pend purging are revisions that should be purged according to the default settings or to the collection-specific configuration that applies to them.
+     Revisions that pend purging are revisions that should be purged according to the default settings or the collection-specific configuration that applies to them.
      {INFO/}
    * **Delete all the revisions that no configuration applies to.**